 - The module is attached to the PCB by clipping or screwing it into the appropriate holes. - The role of the clips is to hold the module in the PCB at a proper position before and during soldering process.
-For details see section 2.4. - After screwing the module to the PCB, all pins must be soldered.
-The hole diameters on the PCB have to be designed according to the soldering pin diameter which is \emptyset 1 mm ± 0.05 mm.
+For details see section 2.4. - After mounting of the module, all pins must be soldered (see section 10 and 12). - The hole diameters on the PCB have to be designed according to the soldering pin (6.
+Figure):